 Maximum amount of Abp1 measured in all the diploid strains is about 220 molecules (Fig.3.9D).
 In this case, only one allele of Abp1 is fluorescently tagged, so half the amount of Abp1 recruited is measured.
-The maximum amount of Abp1 recruited is then double that measured, which is about 440 +/- 20 molecules (assuming equal recruitment of tagged and untagged Abp1).
+The maximum amount of Abp1 recruited is then double that measured, which is about 440 +/- 20 molecules (assuming equal expression and recruitment of tagged and untagged Abp1).
 In WT haploid cells, the maximum number of Abp1 measured is 460 molecules, +/- 20 molecules.
 That the same number of molecules of Abp1 is recruited in all cases before scission indicates a dependence on the amount of Abp1, and hence, on the amount of actin recruited.
 This data is consistent with actin supplying the forces necessary for membrane scission.
-The membrane ingression continues until the “right” amount of actin is recruited.
+The membrane invagination continues until the “right” amount of actin is recruited.
 At this amount of actin, enough forces are generated to rupture the membrane.
-The amount of force necessary is thought determined by the physical properties of the membrane like membrane rigidity, tension, and proteins accumulated on the membrane (Dmitrieff and Nédélec 2015).
+The amount of force necessary is thought to be determined by the physical properties of the membrane like membrane rigidity, tension, and proteins accumulated on the membrane (Dmitrieff and Nédélec 2015).
 Vesicle scission releases membrane-bound Rvs, and coupling of SH3 domains into the actin network could trigger disassembly of the actin network.
 In the BAR strains, a low amount of actin is recruited (Fig.3.4C).
 It is clear that in the absence of the SH3 domain, the actin network is severely perturbed, and the effect of this on scission dynamics is currently unclear.

 4.3 Function of the Rvs complex